sudarshan85/python_lib_starter/USAGE.md

     other `rst` files with your library name that you just renamed.
 7. Populate `index.rst` with the documentation about your library.
 8. Delete `usage.rst` and remove its reference in index.rst.
-9. Follow the installation instructions.
+9. Follow the installation instructions below.

-## Module Usage
+### Module Usage

 In `setup.py` we have set `entry_points` with `startit` as the command point to the `entry_point` function in `main.py`.
 To make sure the